 Active Directory group enumeration method

 This implementation was limited in earlier releases due to the absence of an exposed API.
-Without it, Citrix Provisioning users could not execute various automated testing paradigms in their environments.
+Without it, Citrix Provisioning users cannot execute various automated testing paradigms in their environments.

 Citrix Virtual Apps and Desktops and Streamed VM Wizard functionality are exposed by a service on the Provisioning Server through a PowerShell API.
 This API provides a PowerShell front end.
 It can be used to automate the functionality provided by the Streamed VM Setup Wizard and the Citrix Virtual Apps and Desktops Setup Wizard.